 Dig deeper with our Strategic Scheduling Checklist.
 We based the checklist on six major goals we’ve seen strategic schedules accomplish, such as optimizing the student experience, maximizing instructional time, and supporting teachers.

 School teams can use a myriad tactical schedule solutions to meet their priorities.
 This step is about identifying options, considering trade-offs, understanding staffing implications, and finally selecting options that are the best fit.
 Understanding the staffing implications of each option and the subsequent potential cost are critical aspects of the review process.After reviewing schedule options, school teams can decide what schedule components they want and can feasibly incorporate into their schedules.
 When schools have decided on their schedule, they can also draft teacher assignments based on the courses and sections needed with the staffing tool, a particularly helpful feature for secondary school teams.
-Learn more about various options in school scheduling and their trade-offs in our case studies Reimagining the School Day and School Designs in Action
+Learn more about various options in school scheduling and their trade-offs in our case study Reimagining the School Day.

 Dig deeper with our staffing tool to determine the total number and types of teachers needed for various options based on the number of periods, course offerings, and projected enrollment.